Abdelrhman-Sayed70/OOP/Constructor/README.md

 }
 ```

+##

 ## Notes
 - Any object call **`only one`** constructor
-- Any class has a default constructor with no arguments  created by Java which can be overridden
-- Any attribute that does not be initialized by the constructor will take its default value. `String -> Null` `int -> 0`
 - 1 class can have more than 1 constructor with different signature `overloading`
--
+- A constructor can call another constructor using `this` keyword